Vegetation Management Plan

 Our team has experience in reviewing Vegetation Management Plans (VMP) in the role of Local Government Reviewer, understanding which pitfalls to avoid during report preparation.
 You can be assured that you are working with a team that knows exactly what to expect and how to help you achieve your development goals.

-At East Coast Ecology, we know that delays to your project can be costly.
-We want to assist you in navigating the approval process with ease.
+Having partnered with developers and council teams alike, we understand that delays to your project can be costly.
+We want to assist you in streamlining the approval process by taking care of the specialised requirements.
 Our team also comprises former Government Reviewers who know exactly what your Council’s expectations are and how best to tick all of the required boxes.

-East Coast Ecology services the entirety of New South Wales.
-This includes Western Sydney to Greater Sydney, Blue Mountains, Newcastle, Central Coast, Port Macquarie, North Coast, Shoalhaven, Eurobodalla, Hunter Valley, Wollongong, Illawarra, Southern Highlands, Central West, and the rest of regional New South Wales.
+East Coast Ecology provides VMP reports for projects across the entirety of New South Wales.
+This includes Western Sydney to Northern Beaches, Greater Sydney, Blue Mountains, Newcastle, Central Coast, Port Macquarie, North Coast, Shoalhaven, Eurobodalla, Hunter Valley, Wollongong, Illawarra, Southern Highlands, Central West, Yass Valley, Hill Tops, Upper Lachlan Shire, and the rest of regional New South Wales.

-What do we include in a Vegetation Management Plan?
+What is included in a Vegetation Management Plan?

 Vegetation Management Plans are required to help protect and manage crucial native vegetation and other fauna in a proposed development site.
 A qualified professional like East Coast Ecology must produce the Vegetation Management Plan.